-If the Chair's seat becomes empty for any reason, then the Vice-Chair will automatically assume the Chair for the remainder of the former Chair's term, and the Vice-Chair position will be considered vacant.
+If the Chair's seat becomes empty for any reason, then the Vice-Chair will automatically assume the Chair, and the Vice-Chair position will be considered vacant.
 The new Chair will then call a special election as described above.